 There are no grouses when it comes to food.
 In fact, it is quite consistent with the one in Bangalore.
 Service despite being a weekend with packed tables was quick.
 Presentation of the food was excellent though it’s not novel since cafe in Jaipur has been serving in a similar way for a while.
 Socials and Farzi Cafe have been innovating presentation of Indian food but others have caught up and the delayed launch of Farzi Cafe in Jaipur means it’s no more a novelty.

 Click here to read other write ups on Jaipur Eats

 So how do I sum up my experience at Farzi Cafe in Jaipur?
 Well, I will say it’s better than average.
-It didn’t sweep me off the floor on any of these parameters – food, ambiance, and service.
+It didn’t sweep me off the floor on any of these parameters – food, ambience, and service.
 It’s crisp and worth a visit.
 The choice of site is excellent and there is every chance that Farzi Cafe will continue to be popular among the youth.
 I’m sure weekends will always be packed.
 If you want to try something similar, there’s a great place on the other side of MI Road – Jaipur Adda.
 They too have something similar to Parle G Cheesecake!
 Here are pictures of Jaipur Adda.